tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LessonPlan.md

     return signals
 ```

-Move on to the `execute_trade_strategy` and show how we can use the account balance and the latest data retrieved to make a trading decision.
+Move on to the `execute_trade_strategy`, and show how we can use the account balance and the latest data retrieved to make a trading decision.

 ```python
 def execute_trade_strategy(signals, account):